Kavyareddy88/TO--DO-LIST/README.md

 ### *Features*:

-*Easy-to-use interface
+* Easy-to-use interface

-*Local storage functionality
+* Local storage functionality

-*Displays real-time date and time
+* Displays real-time date and time

-*Fully responsive design for all devices
+* Fully responsive design for all devices

-*Customizable themes: Users can choose their preferred theme
+* Customizable themes: Users can choose their preferred theme

-### *Features to be added*:
+### *Future Enhancements:*:

 * SubTasks: Adding subtasks to the enlisted tasks, could be an option.
 * Neumorphic Interface: For the to-do's so, it looks more appealing, Can use SASS (.scss file)